Will there be enough food, in a world without agrochemicals?

 One of the biggest impacts besides irrigation, is an effective soil management.
 Adding fertilizers does signicantly increase plant biomass, ergo capacity for photosynthesis and thus yields.
 The industrial exploration of artifical fertilizers and their production made them cheaper, more specific and more effective.

-The seedcare technology can enable to reduce invasive and destructive soil management praxis.
+The seedcare technology can enable a reduction of invasive and destructive soil management praxis.
 This reduces the energy needed by tractors plowing fields and enables to rebuild organic mass in the soil.
 Rebuilding organic mass in the soil, as the 2018 Paris Climate summit concluded, is one of the most effective greenhouse gas absorbing measures.

 The oligopoly of the agrochemical corporations as a political risk